ujjwalsaini45/React_Native_App/README.md

 ## 🔥 Firebase Integration

-This project uses Firebase for backend services and app distribution.
+This project uses Firebase for backend services and app functionality.

 ---